xsmh/duoqin-doov-hacking/README.md

  4. `mtk` for CLI mode of mtkclient & `mtk_gui` for the graphical interface

- To open the terminal, simply click the black rectangle icon in the task bar.
+ To open the terminal, simply click the black square icon in the task bar at the bottom.
  Going forward, whenever I mention **Run**, it means type the command that follows in the terminal and press enter.

 # Make a backup